-Because tests called the free T4 blood test and TBG blood tests are now available, the T3RU test is rarely used these days.
+Because tests called the free T4 blood test and thyroxine binding globulin (TBG) blood tests are now available, the T3RU test is rarely used these days.

 How the Test is Performed